 Our Top Picks

-The honest take: The belt drive and V-wheels aren’t cutting-edge anymore.
-You’ll eventually want to adjust V-wheel tension, and the included software is limiting once you get serious.
+The belt drive and V-wheels aren’t cutting-edge anymore.
+You’ll eventually want to adjust V-wheel tension, and the included Carbide Create software is limiting once you get serious.
 But the machine is proven, support is excellent (US-based), and resale value is strong if you upgrade later.

 Sienci’s LongMill is frequently recommended alongside the Shapeoko on r/hobbycnc.
 A common take: “If you’re deciding between Shapeoko and LongMill, you can’t go wrong with either.
 LongMill if you want more value, Shapeoko if you want the biggest community.”
 Canadian buyers get an even better deal on shipping and support.

-The honest take: It’s brand new — launched barely three months ago — so there’s no long-term reliability data.
+It’s brand new (launched barely three months ago), so there’s no long-term reliability data.
 The 16.5x16.5” work area is limiting (this is where the “buy bigger” regret hits hardest).
 And while OneFinity’s Elite series is well-regarded, the company had real problems with their earlier Pro series and its Buildbotics controller.
 The Apprentice uses a different controller, but the track record warrants caution.

 Worth Knowing About

-OneFinity Gen 2 Elite (~$2,500+, pricing TBD): If budget isn’t the primary concern, this is the premium beginner option.
+The premium beginner option if budget isn’t the primary concern.
 Ball screws, linear shafts, and a 15” HD touchscreen controller.
-Just started shipping in February 2026 — too new for reviews, but the Gen 1 Elite (with Masso controller) was well-regarded.
+Just started shipping in February 2026, so it’s too new for reviews, but the Gen 1 Elite (with Masso controller) was well-regarded.
+Buy the Elite, not the older Pro.

-OpenBuilds WorkBee (~$1,000–$1,500): A DIY kit for people who want to understand every bolt in their machine.
+A DIY kit for people who want to understand every bolt in their machine.
 Open-source, highly customizable, and more rigid than comparably-priced machines.
-Not for people who just want to start cutting — expect 6–10 hours of assembly and community-based support instead of a helpline.
+Not for people who just want to start cutting.
+Expect 6–10 hours of assembly and community-based support instead of a helpline.

 What to Skip